-Not all of us are going to need a survival knife for breaking out of a crashed plane, fending off tigers, and escaping the jungle, but a strong, sharp knife with a good handle can literally be a lifesaver.
-These knives are definitely not for everyday carry, but rather for camping, hiking, or having on hand for emergencies at home.
-Here are a few of the best survival knives.
+Not all of us are going to need to break out of a crashed plane, fend off tigers, and escape the jungle.
+However, a strong, sharp knife with a good handle can literally be a lifesaver.
+These knives are definitely not for everyday carry, but rather for camping, hiking, and having on hand for emergencies at home.
+Here are the best survival knives.

-The updated successor to the popular LMF II, the StrongArm is just as strong and even more capable.
+The updated successor to, the StrongArm is just as strong and even more capable.
 The 4.8-inch, 420-HC (high carbon) steel blade keeps an edge for a long time but can still be abused by activities like chopping wood.
 The Cerakote ceramic coating on the blade is often used on firearms and improves the wear and corrosion resistance.
 The included sheath can easily be mounted vertically on MOLLE straps, horizontally on a belt, or with a drop leg system.

 While more of a bushcraft knife, the Helle Temagami is still going to make quick work of camp chores.
 Helle, a Norwegian company, designed the Temagami with “Survivorman” Les Stroud to be a strong, yet beautiful handmade knife.
 The 5.5-oz knife has a 4-inch blade and a handle made from curly birch.
 The semi-full tang (the metal part of the blade) runs to the end of the handle but not quite to the fingers.

 Fun fact: Stroud’s love of the brand started when he found a knife while hiking through the Temagami wilderness in Canada when he was young.
 The handle felt perfect in his hand and it was easy to sharpen.
 Only later did he found out it was a Helle knife.